Parade State

 I paid a visit to the dentist in the evening as my wisdom tooth was troubling me and I was under immense pain.
 The dentist decided that the best way out was extraction and hence administered local anesthesia on my gums and did the extraction.
 He advised me to take rest for a day or two.
 I reached my room and I had a splitting headache as a result of the anesthesia.
 I decided to go to sleep and hit the bed.

 At dusk, our Commanding Officer (CO) Colonel PK Ramachandran, wanted to talk to me and called up the Regimental Telephone Exchange to connect the call.
-The exchange operator had tried the call many times but as I was in deep slumber, I did not answer the call.
+The exchange operator tried the call many times but as I was in deep slumber, I did not answer the call.
 The exchange operator came to my room and saw me in deep slumber and informed the CO about my status.
 Our CO being a thorough gentleman, advised the operator to let me enjoy my sleep and to put through the call the moment I woke up.

 At about 9 PM, the exchange operator noticed smoke and flames in the building I was sleeping.
 He came rushing into my room screaming and woke me up.
 He said that my room was on fire.
 By that time about five soldiers also came in.
 I ordered everyone to clear off and not get any burn injuries.
 The soldiers led by the exchange operator were salvaging my desktop PC, the TV and the VCR.

 I stepped out of the room engulfed in flames wearing my sandals.
 Luckily my Identity Card was safe as it was in my uniform shirt’s pocket as I had slept off without changing my uniform.
 The fire started because the officer staying in the neighbouring room had forgotten to turn off his kerosene based room heating system – Bukhari.
-As I stood outside in the biting cold, I could see the entire building up in flames.
+As I stood outside in the biting cold, I saw the entire building up in flames.
 The soldiers were in the act of salvaging everything from the adjacent buildings.

 That was when we realised that the water tankers in the regiment were empty as the orders were to keep the tankers empty to prevent them from freezing.
 The solid frozen snow was of no use to douse the fire as it could not be lifted off the ground.
 The order was passed immediately that all water tankers will be kept three-fourth full every night to meet such eventualities.
 Our CO came to me and asked as to how I felt and I replied that the only thing I could do was to enjoy the warmth the fire was providing on a freezing night.